Canada ski holidays vs ski holidays in Europe: which one suits you?

 Planning for any holiday is a necessity, there is a lot to consider and the last thing you want to do is make a rash decision or rush into a holiday that you aren’t prepared for.
 Planning is extra important for a ski or snowboard holiday, due to considerations regarding weather, equipment, and things like lessons for inexperienced skiers.
 There’s a fair amount to organise so that you can enjoy the holiday of a lifetime.

-Something that really does put Canadian ski resorts apart from others around the world is the delicious food that’s on offer.
+Something that really does put Canadian ski resorts apart from others in Europe is the delicious food that’s on offer.
 Canada is a surprisingly foodie nation with a great emphasis on local produce and farm-to-fork dining, whether it’s Alberta beef or British Columbia salmon.

 Patrick Thorne from In The Snow tells us that if you’re going on a ski trip to British Columbia you should try the sushi, “If you’re in BC try the sushi – it may not be what you’d imagine would be a local speciality in Western North America but Japan is just across the Pacific and they’ve brought some of their best over.”